12. JavaScript HTTP functions

 const response = await axios.request('main.php', options);

-// response is the entire HTTP response from the server (HTTP headers + the response body)
+// response is the entire HTTP response from the server (HTTP headers + response itself)

-// display this response to see its structure
+// display this answer to see its structure

 return response.data;